-JourneyPure’s Louisville Kentucky dual diagnosis addiction therapy program was founded to be a national leader in the addiction field in the use of evidence-based treatment.
+JourneyPure’s Louisville, Kentucky dual diagnosis treatment program was founded to be a national leader in the addiction field in the use of evidence-based treatment.
 Evidence-based treatments and their use within addiction treatment centers have revolutionized the delivery services within this area of medical care.
 Historically, addiction treatment was based solely on the Minnesota Model, which focuses on the philosophies of the Alcoholics Anonymous program.
 There has been some system-wide resistance to the incorporation of the latest available evidence-based practices and the use of technology.

 Significant public funds are spent each year on research and development in improving the delivery and content of substance abuse treatment.
 While the addiction treatment field has some awareness of these technologies, they are rarely incorporated across the board and often not fully implemented as designed.

 Despite the awareness and discussion of the need to incorporate newer strategies, most programs deliver services that vary little from the Minnesota Model of substance abuse treatment.